LauzHack/Game-Jam-Information/README.md

 ## 4. Team Formation

 Teams can consist of up to 5 members.
-Please form your teams on-site after the event introduction or use our [team formation document](https://docs.google.com/spreadsheets/d/1M_2P2imvVXc_p9r-7N2kCKn2dNCar32lAjfiD9ROvnA/edit?usp=sharing).
+Please indicate your team in the [team formation document](https://docs.google.com/spreadsheets/d/1M_2P2imvVXc_p9r-7N2kCKn2dNCar32lAjfiD9ROvnA/edit?usp=sharing).
+You can also use this document to search for teams that have spots, or post an idea that you may have to find teammates!

 ## 5. Submission Process

 All game prototypes should be submitted via DevPost (TBA) by the end of the Game Jam.
 Submissions should include:

-1. A playable demo or video showcasing the game
+1. A brief description of the game and its relevance to the theme
-2. A brief description of the game and its relevance to the theme
+2. A demo or video showcasing the game
 3. A GitHub repository (or equivalent) containing the codebase

 To be eligible for prizes, each team must present their game in a 5-minute pitch session to the jury on Saturday afternoon.

 ## 6. Communication

-Real-time updates and event communication will be managed through our [Discord server](https://discord.gg/invite-link).
-Join the
+Real-time updates and event communication will be managed through our [Discord server](https://discord.gg/kBfkHqVZft) to stay updated on event announcements, ask questions, and coordinate with your team.
+On Luma, you should have received an invite to the **#gamejam-sep2024** channel.
+If you don't see it, message "Eric (Organizer)" on Discord.

-**#gamejam-sep2024** channel to stay updated on event announcements, ask questions, and coordinate with your team.
+## 7. Event Rules

-## 7. Evaluation Criteria
+Please refer to the [LauzHack rules](https://lauzhack.com/pdf/rules.pdf)

-## 9. Evaluation Criteria
+## 8. Evaluation Criteria

 Only work done during Game Jam will be considered (and should be made explicit) for the project evaluation.